tjespe/browser-games/README.md

 The main focus for the website is to have a user friendly and intuitive interface that looks good.
 The website also aims at getting one of the largest collection of browser games in the future.

 We are focused on the user and we give the users a lot of power over the website.
 The users rate, comment and submit games, and decides what other users are most likely to see.
+In a way, the users are the editors of the website.

 #### This is a screenshot of how the website currently looks:
 ![alt text](src/img/screenshot.png?raw=true "Screenshot")